 Religion & Development is a peer-reviewed open access journal of the International Network on Religious Communities and Sustainable Development (IN//RCSD).
-It hosted by the Research Programme on Religious Communities and Sustainable Development at Humboldt-Universität zu Berlin in cooperation with the Specialised Information Service in Religious Studies and Theology at Tübingen University.
-It is part of the Tübingen Open Journals programme.
+It is hosted by the Research Programme on Religious Communities and Sustainable Development at Humboldt-Universität zu Berlin.

 Aims & Scope